gost/workshops/2017_foss4g_boston/2_installation.md

 gost-db_1    | LOG:  database system is ready to accept connections mosquitto_1  | 1499082438: New client connected from 172.18.0.5 as gost (c1, k300).
 ```

+If you inspect the docker-compose file, you will see the various parts of the installation:

+- geodan/gost: contains the GOST service (written in Golang)

+- geodan/gost-db: contains the GOST database (based on PostgreSQL + PostGIS)

+- geodan/gost-dashboard: contains GOST front-end + proxyserver (based on Nginx)

+- nodered/node-red-docker: contains Node-RED

+- toke/mosquitto: contains Mosquitto broker for MQTT

 ## Testing